 CleanMyMac X keeps your Mac working in perfect condition, and has a deep clean function that resets system settings for you.
 If there’s something blocking your monitor from working with your Mac, chances are CleanMyMac X can find and fix the issue.

 Beyond monitor settings, CleanMyMac X is excellent at ensuring your Mac stays free of unwanted or unnecessary files, provides a way to delete apps from your Mac completely with a few taps, identifying and removing malware, viewing your storage in a visual graph, and optimizing your Mac for speed.
 It’s the app every Mac owner should have.

 No matter how many monitors you have, the menu bar will display on each screen.
 Why not keep it nice and tidy with Bartender?

 Bartender hides your menu bar icons behind a single three-dot menu, allowing you to rearrange those icons however you like.
 If you’re a keyboard warrior, Bartender supports hotkey switching, and the ability to navigate through apps using the keyboard arrow keys.
 You can also set commands to launch your favorite apps with a few keystrokes!

-CleanMyMac X, Bartender, and iStat Menus are three of the over 200 great Mac apps available for free during a week-long trial of Setapp.
+CleanMyMac X, DisplayBuddy, Vivid, Bartender, and iStat Menus are just five of the over 240 great Mac apps available for free during a week-long trial of Setapp.

 During your trial, you can use all of the apps in the Setapp catalog for free.
 When your seven day trial period ends, continued access to the massive (and growing) Setapp suite is only $9.99 per month.
 It’s an amazing deal, so don’t wait – try Setapp now!